The Lovebites EP: Themes

 Miho called "Don't Bite the Dust" the easiest song to listen to on the EP, with its melody balancing the twin guitars and Iron Maiden-like galloping rhythm.
 It was influenced by and named after a supernatural ability from the Diamond Is Unbreakable arc of the manga and anime series JoJo's Bizarre Adventure.
 Its ending features a two octave jump by Asami, which she had never tried before.

 "The Apocalypse" is the only song newly written for the EP.
 When writing it, Miho wanted thrash metal guitar riffs like Sodom.
 Its lyrics are about the atomic bombing of Hiroshima.
 At the suggestion of the producer, Midori played a bottleneck guitar solo for the first time on the track after doing research that included watching Derek Trucks videos on YouTube.

-"Scream for Me" was composed by support guitarist and keyboardist Mi-Ya.
+"Scream for Me" was composed by support guitarist and keyboardist Mi-ya.
 Its lyricist, Dr. U, is an American male acquaintance of hers who lives in Japan.
 For her bass parts on the track, Miho was thinking of Anthrax's song "Lone Justice".

 The final track "Bravehearted" is the band's only song with lyrics in Japanese.
 Written by drummer Haruna, it is a new arrangement of an unreleased song by her and Miho's previous band Destrose.

 Reception

 The Lovebites EP reached number 27 on the Oricon Albums Chart and stayed on the chart for four weeks.
 It peaked at number 40 on Billboard Japan's Hot Albums chart.

 Numerous musicians praised the EP, including Kiko Loureiro of Angra, Stratovarius vocalist Timo Kotipelto, and Blind Guardian's Hansi Kürsch.
 Michael Weikath of Helloween said "What I consider the best about this material is that they construct a direct link to classic metal.
 And it is not sounding old fashioned, dusty or boring.
 It is fresh."

+Tomokazu Nishihiro of Headbang Magazine wrote that the record's mix of "Maiden-esque power metal, early thrash metal, and dramatic metal" signals the birth of a promising newcomer.

 Neo gave the EP a perfect rating, claiming it "would make Iron Maiden proud.
 LOVEBITES are metal stars in the making."

 Japanese music-focused website JaME wrote that although it is the band's debut release, the EP is clearly the work of professional musicians with years of experience.
 They cited "Scream for Me" as the heaviest track "where melodic riffing is side-lined in favour of chugging power chords and some spontaneous showboating."